viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

 # Content files (a.k.a. /docs)

-The `docs/` folder hold your source files.
-Those files should be written in `markdown`, and the file structure is mirrored to the `public/` folder.
-For example, the file `docs/en/1.0.0/introduction/index.md` will be avaialable as `public/en/1.0.0/introduction/index.html`.
+The `<docs>/` folder holds your source files.
+Those files should be written in `markdown`, and the file structure is then mirrored in the `<public>/` folder.
+For example, the file `docs/en/1.0.0/introduction/index.md` will be available as `public/en/1.0.0/introduction/index.html`.

 ## Locale and versioning

 By default, both locale and versioning are enabled.
-This means the second folder level will represent the locale (language) and the third folder level is the version.
+This means the second folder level will represent the locale (language), and the third folder level is the version.
 They can be disabled individually according to your needs in the `shromp.toml` file.

 ### Locales and versions disabled